Jafargulu Bakikhanov: Military career

-After 25 years of service, he was awarded Order of St. George (4th rank) on 26 November 1850 alongside being promoted to major-general.
+After 25 years of service, he was awarded the Order of St. George (4th rank) on 26 November 1850 alongside being promoted to major-general.
 He attended the coronation of Alexander II in Moscow on 7 September 1856, representing Derbent delegation.
 He was stationed in Caucasian Army since 1857, however for political reasons, he was dismissed from service with a uniform and a full salary pension on October 18, 1864 after being promoted to the rank of lieutenant general.
 However, he was recalled to service on 19 April 1866.

 Family and death

 He died in 1867, Quba while his body was taken to Baku and was buried in Bibiheybət.
 He spoke Azerbaijani and Russian in addition to Lezgi.
 He was married to Chimnaz khanum - a daughter of Lezgin bek Khanbutay beg Yargunvi (1761-1823).
 They had three children: